BennAjax/nodejs-recruitment/README.md

 - API Gateway for microservice
 - Use Typescript
-- Use Clean Architecture (for easy scalibility)
+- Use Clean Architecture: Uncle Bob (for easy scalibility)
 - Use pre commit hooks